Program of Study

 Students with a regional area of interest to their dissertation may wish to do research abroad, to conduct field studies, use archives, improve language skills, or confer with local experts.
 It is preferred that students make use of summers to conduct such research.
 Given this preference, requests for approval of summer courses and internships are generally denied.

-Students who feel they require a longer period of field research or language training need the approval of their advisor and the director of graduate studies.
-Students may not receive extended residence credit for study or research away from Columbia before the completion of all course work requirements and comprehensive examinations.
+Students who feel they require a longer period of field research or language training need the approval of their advisor and the Director of Graduate Studies.

 2. PhD Defense